 Customers may return an item for a number of reasons, such as sizing issues or damaged products.
 The analytics dashboard helps you track these reasons so that you can take steps to avoid them and reduce your return rate.

-On your return analytics dashboard, you can also see a breakdown of return reasons by product, so you can identify which return reasons are most common for specific products.
-This helps you identify patterns and take action to improve your products or product descriptions when necessary.
+Identify which return reasons are most common for specific products, to identify patterns and take action to improve your products or product descriptions when necessary.

 The easy-to-understand display makes it simple to see how the rates of the various return resolutions compare, giving you insights into which options are most popular with your customers.